dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 Read all about these settings in the [documentation](http://jch.penibelst.de/){:rel='nofollow'}{:target="_blank"}.

-Now all your webpages that directly or inderectly uses the layout ```default``` will be minified.
+Now all your web-pages that directly or indirectly uses the layout ```default``` will be minified.
 You can exclusively mention for certain pages to minify by adding the front matter given above.

 So I hope this tutorial helped you minify your Jekyll blog.
 If there is a better way to do this, then please let me know in the comment section.

 **Note:** My disqus comment stopped loading after using this method.
 So for the time being I'm not using it.
-So if you are using disqus then do not use this method (foe now).
+So if you are using disqus then do not use this method (for now).

 Thanks for reading!